tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

     - Celebrated to commemorate family reunion and social harmony
     - Celebrations include lantern displays, parades, dragon/lion dances, riddles, eating sweet rice dumplings (汤圆 / Tāngyuán)

-  - #### Zhonghe Festival (中和节 / Zhōnghé jié)
+  - #### Zhōnghé Festival (中和节 / Zhōnghé jié)
     - https://en.wikipedia.org/wiki/Longtaitou_Festival
     - Falls on the 1st day of the 2nd lunar month
     - Game Event Duration: 1 day
-    - Celebrated to commemorate the begining of spring
+    - Celebrated to commemorate the beginning of spring
     - Celebrations include cleaning the house and eating dragon foods: “dragon’s ears" dumplings, pancakes are the "dragon’s scales" pancakes (春饼 / Chūnbǐng), and "dragon’s beard" noodles to express hopes for rain and a good harvest

   - #### Blue Dragon Festival (青龙节 / Qīnglóng jié)
     - https://en.wikipedia.org/wiki/Longtaitou_Festival
     - Falls on the 2nd day of the 2nd lunar month
     - Game Event Duration: 1 day
-    - Also known as Dragon Raising its head Festival (龙抬头 / Lóngtóu tóu)
+    - Also known as Dragon Raising its head Festival (龙抬头 / Lóng Táitóu)
-    - Celebrated to commemorate the begining of spring
+    - Celebrated to commemorate the beginning of spring
     - Celebrations include cleaning the house and eating dragon foods: “dragon’s ears" dumplings, pancakes are the "dragon’s scales" pancakes (春饼 / Chūnbǐng), and "dragon’s beard" noodles to express hopes for rain and a good harvest

   - #### Double Third Festival (三月三日 / sānyuèsān)